lorrainemakuyana/react-notepad/README.md

 ```

 #### shouldComponentUpdate
-This method decides whether the component should rerender or not, usually react re-renders the component without any logic.
+This method decides whether the component should re-render or not, usually react re-renders the component without any logic.
 This method gives the developer the chance to give the logic whether or not the component should update.
 It receives nextProps and nextState as parameters.
 It returns a Boolean value true or false indicating whether or not the component should update.
 ```
 shouldComponentUpdate(nextProps, nextState) {